TokyoWars/arcade-legends-3-batocera/docs/controls.md

     MAME input configuration
     game-specific override

-Do not change the bridge unless the problem actually exists at the bridge layer.
+Do not change the controller bridge unless the problem actually exists at the bridge layer.

 ---